Vansh-Bh/pokedex/README.md

 # Pokedex

-A simple pokedex made in flutter.
+A simple pokedex made using flutter.